yukilite/tp/docs/DeveloperGuide.md

     * Pros:
         - Allows us to be more specific when filtering and searching for a certain Appointment.
     * Cons:
-        - Not as comptaible with TimeConverter class.
+        - Not as compatible with TimeConverter class.
 Requires more sophisticated methods to parse input, as well as error handling to handle complicated error cases for multiple input fields.

 #### 2.2.4.15 FindPatientCommand Class